The Real Housewives of Beverly Hills season 15

-The fifteenth season of The Real Housewives of Beverly Hills, an American reality television series, will air on Bravo on December 4, 2025, and was primarily filmed in Beverly Hills, California.
+The fifteenth season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from December 4, 2025, to May 7, 2026, and was primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kyle Richards, Erika Girardi, Dorit Kemsley, Sutton Stracke, Bozoma Saint John, Amanda Frances and Rachel Zoe, with Kathy Hilton, Jennifer Tilly and Natalie Swanston Fuller appearing as friends of the housewives.

 The season's executive producers are Alex Baskin, Jenn Levy, Joe Kingsley, Chris Cullen, Maryam Jahanbin, Brian McCarthy, Barry Poznick and Andy Cohen.
+Following the conclusion of the season, Frances announced her departure from the franchise.

+Cast and synopsis

 Cast

 In March 2025, Garcelle Beauvais announced her departure from the series after appearing as a housewife for five seasons.
 In June 2025, it was announced that Rachel Zoe would be joining the series as a housewife for the fifteenth season.
 In November 2025, it was announced that the fifteenth season would premiere on December 4, 2025.
-Kyle Richards, Erika Girardi, Dorit Kemsley, Sutton Stracke and Bozoma Saint John all returned along side new housewives Amanda Frances and Zoe.
-Kathy Hilton and Jennifer Tilly also returned as "friends of the housewives" along side new "friend of" Natalie Swanston Fuller.
+Kyle Richards, Erika Girardi, Dorit Kemsley, Sutton Stracke and Bozoma Saint John all returned alongside new housewives Amanda Frances and Zoe.
+Kathy Hilton and Jennifer Tilly also returned as "friends of the housewives" alongside new "friend" Natalie Swanston Fuller.

+Synopsis

+The season introduces Frances, an author and online business coach, and fashion stylist Zoe as new full-time cast members.
+Swanston Fuller joins as a friend of the housewives.

+A major storyline involves Frances' past involvement with a group she has described as a cult.
+At the same time, Saint John questions the legitimacy of Frances' coaching business on air.